 - lack of sleep

-The symptoms of TMJ disorders will depend on the severity and cause of your condition.
-Pain in the jaw and surrounding muscles is the most common symptom of TMJ.
+The symptoms of TMJ disorders depend on the severity and cause of your condition.
+The most common symptom of TMJ is pain in the jaw and surrounding muscles.
 Other symptoms typically associated with these disorders include:

 - pain that can be felt in the face or neck